wq/django-natural-keys/README.md

 ```

 ### Natural Key Slugs
-As an alternative to using `NaturalKeySerializer` / `NaturalKeyModelSerializer`, you can also use a single slug-like field for lookup and serialization.  `NaturalKeyModel` (and its associated queryset) defines a pseudo-field, `natural_key_slug`, for this purpose.
+As an alternative to using `NaturalKeyModelSerializer` / `NaturalKeySerializer`, you can also use a single slug-like field for lookup and serialization.  `NaturalKeyModel` (and its associated queryset) defines a pseudo-field, `natural_key_slug`, for this purpose.

 ```python
 class Place(NaturalKeyModel):